 How would you like to be addressed?
 What name and pronoun would you like me to use?

 Speaking with clients about their history and experience with gender is not something that healthcare providers are typically taught during their training.
-It is, however, an important part of getting to know a trans client and informs the discussion around the development of an individualized care plan.
-Reassure your client that there are no ‘wrong answers’, nor any specific narrative that the provider is looking to hear.
-Not all trans people experience gender dysphoria or display gender non-conformity in childhood; trans identities may emerge at any point in the life cycle.
+It is, however, an important part of getting to know a trans patient and informs the discussion around the development of an individualized care plan.
+Reassure your patient that there are no ‘wrong answers’, nor any specific narrative that the provider is looking to hear.
+Not all trans people experience gender dysphoria/incongruence or display gender diversity in childhood; trans identities may emerge at any point in the life cycle.

-Many trans clients have avoided medical practitioners because of fear of mistreatment or stigmatization, thus have often not had routine screening maneuvers employed.
+Many trans patients have avoided medical practitioners because of fear of mistreatment or stigmatization, thus may not have had routine screening manoeuvres employed.
 A discussion about risks and benefits of a particular manoeuvre may be helpful.
-In some situations an exam can be deferred to another time and/or refused.
+In some situations an exam can be deferred to another time and/or declined.

-You can build rapport and increase a client’s comfort by:
+You can build rapport and increase a patient’s comfort by: